joeatbayes/water-flow-injector-feed/README.md

 # Main Unit Wiring
-* Plug to Box standard 3 prong plug
+* Power supply standard 3 prong plug to box.
+Wiring connected with standard wiring nuts.
-* Black from wall to 10 Amp Fuse holder to Both USB 5 volt supply and one pole of relay.
+* Black wire from wall to 10 Amp Fuse holder to Both USB 5 volt supply and one pole of relay.
-  * Black from Switched side Relay to Black Plug Lug
+  * Black from Switched side Relay to Black wire lug on Receptacle Lug
-* White from Wall to both USB 5 volt suplly and Neutral Plug Lug
+* White from Wall to both USB 5 volt suplly and Neutral Lug on receptacle Lug
-* Green from wall to Ground Plug Lug
+* Green from wall to Ground Plug Lug on receptacle.

 # 3D printed parts
 * Faceplate for 3 Gang box - Special focus here was reserving room for oled supply,  outlet plug and Digital Relay.
 I wanted the activation LED for the relay to show through the face plate.
 * CPU holder mounted below relay
+* qty 2 angled brackets to hang unit to wall stud.

 ## parts I used